cits3007/cits3007.github.io/assets/labs/lab05-solutions.md

 ***a non–x86-64 virtual machine***

-:   Architectures other than x86-64 will not recognize the machine code
+:   If you are using a VM with some architecture other than x86-64 (for instance, ARM64):
-    intructions contained in the shellcode.
-If you normally use a VM with some other architecture (for instance, ARM64), you will have to switch to one that uses an x86-64 architecture.
+    exercises that involve injecting [shellcode][shellcode] will only work on the x86-64 platform, because the machine instructions in the shellcode are specific to the x86-64. intructions contained in the shellcode.
+If you normally use a VM with some other architecture, then to complete shellcode exercises, you will have to switch to a VM that uses an x86-64 architecture.

 [gitpod]: https://gitpod.io/
 [docker]: https://docs.docker.com/get-started/overview/

-The only supported way of completing this lab is by using Vagrant (as outlined in Lab 1) to run the standard CITS3007 development environment image from VirtualBox.
-Within that VM, you *do* have root access to the kernel, and all commands should complete successfully.
+The preferred way of completing this lab is by using Vagrant (as outlined in Lab 1) to run the standard CITS3007 development environment image from VirtualBox.
+Within that VM, you have root access to the kernel, and all commands should complete successfully.

-Lab facilitators will not be able to support you if you try to complete the lab in some other environment and encounter any issues.

-If you are unable to run Vagrant and VirtualBox on your laptop, it's recommended you pair up with a student who is able to, and complete the lab working with them.
-If you're unable to do that, please let your lab facilitator know, and we'll see if we can provide an alternative.
+If you use some other method, the commands *might* work, but it's not guaranteed.

 </div>